Good Medicine Better Health

-These modules have been developed by NPS MedicineWise in consultation with the Good Medicine Better Health Advisory Group, National Aboriginal and Torres Strait Islander Health Worker Association (NATSIHWA), National Aboriginal Community Controlled Health Organisation (NACCHO), Aboriginal Medical Services Alliance Northern Territory (AMSANT), Aboriginal Health Council of Western Australia (AHCWA), Asthma Australia and National Asthma Council.
+These modules have been developed by NPS MedicineWise in consultation with the Good Medicine Better Health Advisory Group, National Association of Aboriginal and Torres Strait Islander Health Workers and Practitioners (NAATSIHWP), National Aboriginal Community Controlled Health Organisation (NACCHO), Aboriginal Medical Services Alliance Northern Territory (AMSANT), Aboriginal Health Council of Western Australia (AHCWA), Asthma Australia and National Asthma Council.

 These modules will help you to explain:

 - asthma to patients and be familiar with the signs and symptoms of asthma

 - the different medicines available and when it is appropriate to use these medicines

 - the correct techniques for various asthma inhalers and spacers

 Upon completion of each module the learner should be able to: